Imperal Docs

 depends_on for parallel-safe steps

-When a chain step does not depend on the output of a previous step, declaring depends_on=[] (or an explicit subset) lets the web-kernel's topological sorter run independent steps in parallel.
-Steps that are declared as read operations and have no dependency on prior write results can be scheduled concurrently.
+When a chain step does not depend on the output of a previous step, the platform can run independent steps in parallel.
+Steps that are read operations with no dependency on prior write results may be scheduled concurrently, which removes their latency from the critical path.

 id_projection to avoid LLM re-resolution

-When a chain step receives an entity ID from a prior step, id_projection tells the web-kernel which parameter field carries the target ID.
-The web-kernel injects the ID directly — the LLM does not need to re-resolve it.
-This eliminates one round of LLM inference per step that requires ID threading.
+When a chain step receives an entity ID from a prior step, id_projection names the parameter field that carries the target ID.
+The platform threads the resolved ID into that field for you, which keeps the step fast.

 handlers_chain.py